cpalencica/cpalencica.github.io/projects/internships/index.md

 **Description:**
 Developed an automated analysis tool for medical disks that integrates computer vision with hardware control and precision measurement.
 The system used object detection to locate disks on a tray and coordinated motorized movements and measurements through LabVIEW and Python integration.

-**Technologies Used:** Python (Computer Vision), LabVIEW, Thorlabs Motor Controller, Keyence Laser Interferometry Device
+**Technologies Used:** Python (OpenCV), LabVIEW, Thorlabs Motor Controller, Keyence Laser Interferometry Device

 **Key Features:**
 - Automated disk detection using computer vision for precise positioning